Row of beehives in a UK apiary representing bee health and disease management

 Good hive hygiene is one of the most effective tools you have for reducing disease pressure.
 Many of the best habits are simple and low-cost, but they rely on consistency:

-These themes are explored in more detail in the dedicated hygiene guide, which covers cleaning methods, comb change and planning apiary layouts to support good practice.
+These themes are explored in more detail in the dedicated hive hygiene guide, which covers cleaning methods, comb change and planning apiary layouts to support good practice throughout the beekeeping season.

 Close-up of honey bees landing at a hive entrance being checked for health